 Bear in mind this safe experiment can be challenging – it may not always feeling so ‘safe’ as I would like for you.
 For that reason, I have recommended that this exercise be completed when you have some support on hand, some-one with whom you can share the experience.

 Do not be surprised if there are tears and sadness.
 Just notice those experiences and ‘look them in the eye’.
-A natural response for some will be to rush away from the epxerience.
-You may notice a drive to push the experiences to one side or side-step it.
+A natural response for some will be to rush away from them.
+You may notice a drive to push such experiences to one side or side-step it.
 This is normal, if not always helpful.
 If you are able to slow down, you may find it more possible to stay with the experience.
-W

-here it helps, make brief notes after the event as you may find a reminder helpful when you get to talk more about the impact of your Road Map.
-Taking notes slows us down in its own right.
+Here it helps to make brief notes after the event; you may find a reminder helpful later when you get to talk more about the impact of your Road Map.
+Taking notes slows us down and that can be a small, safe experiment in its own right.

 It may help to consider the relationship between these early life experiences and the workings of our central nervous system.
 In particular, the tenth of the twelve cranial nerves, called the Vagus nerve, reacts in a range of complex ways to ‘protect’ us when we sense threat.
 It does not necessarily feel like protection – but the INTENTION of the system is to protect.

-I have a wonderful handout of these complexities but I’ve not been able to present it to you for a number of reasons.
-Look out Babette Rothschild and Stephen Porges to see what you can find!
+I have a wonderful handout of the complex neurological responses but I’ve not been able to present it to you for a number of reasons.
+Look out for the websites run by Babette Rothschild and Stephen Porges to see what you can find!

 One illustration I will produce is::